-development requires a comprehensive understanding of complex systems (societal, environmental, economic, and ecological) that operate at different levels, from individual to community and non-human.
+Explain to your students that sustainable development requires a comprehensive understanding of complex systems (societal, environmental, economic, and ecological) that operate at different levels, from individual to community and non-human.
+Introduce the skills needed for networking, such as communicating effectively, both verbally and in writing, strong interpersonal skills, having confidence in oneself, and finding creative ways to connect with people and stand out from the crowd.

 Encourage students to explore different perspectives, views, and values to acquire pluralistic thinking skills.
 This can be done by challenging them to approach key actors they defined in their impact area to receive feedback on their idea.
+Remind your students that lack of collaboration between actors or disciplines weakens the distribution of benefits and results in broken or separate insight acquisition from one subject or discipline perspective.